mosaicmap/ZXS_I2_kartridz/README.md

 Simple ROM cartridge for [Sinclair ZX Interface 2](https://en.wikipedia.org/wiki/ZX_Interface_2).

 **This is basically updated Droy's [ZX Cart](http://trastero.speccy.org/cosas/droy/cartuchos/cartuchos_s.htm)**.
 My version contains an EEPROM chip W27C512 instead of the 27\*128 or 27\*256.
-The main reason is that the W27C512 is more common and cheaper than 27\*128 and 27\*256 nowadays.
+The main reason is that the W27C512 is more common and cheaper than 27\*128 and 27\*256 chips nowadays.
 Search for W27C512 on eBay...
 Also, W27C512 has a bigger capacity.
-The number 512 in the chip name means 512 Kib (= 64 KiB).
-So, one cartridge can hold up to four 16 KiB ROM banks.
+One cartridge can hold up to four 16 KiB ROM banks.
 Of course, only one ROM file can be active at one time.

 ![photo_with_case](images/ZXS_I2_kartridz_photo_w_case.jpg)

 ## Notes

 An HW programmer is required for uploading the ROM file to the EEPROM chip.
 For example, a relatively cheap universal programmer *MiniPro TL866CS* or *MiniPro TL866 II* from eBay is sufficient.
 Another option may be a homemade EEPROM programmer made of an Arduino; check for example [eeprom_programmer by StormTrooper](https://github.com/StormTrooper/eeprom_programmer) and similar projects.

+Rom files can be merged by concat to one file for simplified upload.
+Under Linux/Unix: ``cat 1.rom 2.rom 3.rom 4.rom > myCompilation.rom``.
+Under Windows/MS-DOS: ``copy /b 1.rom + 2.rom + 3.rom + 4.rom myCompilation.rom``

 Jumpers A14 and A15 decide which 16 KiB ROM bank is active.
 (A14 and A15 are signals of the W27C512, not A14 and A15 of the ZX Spectrum Edge connector)